There are heaps (and I mean heaps) of free things to do in Dublin.

 According to those running the tour, ‘There is no payment necessary at the start of the tour but you are welcome to tip your guide at the end!’.

-6. Go wildlife watching on North Bull Island
+10. North Bull Island

 Once you’ve had your fill of good eats, strong spirits, history, and culture, escape to North Bull Island to experience Dublin’s wild side.